This is a foreign exchange guide to Taiwan, New Taiwan dollar currency news plus TWD transfers and travel tips.

 US$5,000,000: High-end residential apartment 300-400sqm

-Getting a better deal when sending money to Taiwan
+Get a better deal for foreign transfers to Taiwan

 When sending money to Taiwan it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :